 |2.||Low mechanical strength of the coating.||Use proper composition with improved mechanical strength.|

 |4.||Coating is rubbing off due to excessive attritional effects.||Reduce pan speed.|

 15. Sticking and Picking

-It is a coating defect where part of film of tablets momentarily stick together or stick to the pan, often just after they pass through the spray zone, and then sticked area being detached from the tablet surface.
+It is a coating defect where part of the film of tablets momentarily sticks together or sticks to the pan, often just after they pass through the spray zone, and then sticked area being detached from the tablet surface.